choria-io/website/docs/content/playbooks/tips/_index.md

 ## Validating Playbook syntax

-You can use the standard Puppet CLI to validate your Playbook syntax if you pass *--tags* like `puppet parser validate --tasks playbook.pp`
+You can use the standard Puppet CLI to validate your Playbook syntax if you pass *--tasks* like `puppet parser validate --tasks playbook.pp`

 ## Documentation using Puppet Strings